Sigma Phi Epsilon Literary Society: History

-On January 22, 1916, the founding members along with a small group of interested girls met on the first floor of Academy Hall.
-It was decided that “the society would be founded not wholly as a literary society but for the purpose of bringing girls that they might be helped not only in their college life, but after they had finished college…the girls expressed it as their aim to unite with the other societies and friends of the college in making life more pleasant for the girls at Illinois College, and thus bring more girls to the college”.
-That day Sigma Phi Epsilon came into existence.
+On January 22, 1916, the founding members along with a small group of interested girls met on the first floor of Academy Hall and established Sigma Phi Epsilon Literary Society.
+It was the second of what would eventually be three female societies at Illinois College.
+The members decided that “the society would be founded not wholly as a literary society but to bring girls that they might be helped not only in their college life, but after they had finished college…the girls expressed it as their aim to unite with the other societies and friends of the college in making life more pleasant for the girls at Illinois College, and thus bring more girls to the college”.

-"Knowledge, Love, and Service"

-After Sigma Phi Epsilon was formed, a motto was chosen.
-The motto chosen for the society was “Knowledge, Love, and Service."